alxndrfly/Alexandre---Final-Project/README.md

 Overall High Ratings: The majority of the ratings are 4.0 and 5.0 across all metrics.
 This indicates that the hotels generally receive high ratings from reviewers.
 Important to keep in mind that our text review data will be imbalanced when performing sentiment analysis.

+# Extract Transform Load

+All the detailed steps can be found as comments inside the python scripts contained in this git repository.

+# Cloud deployment with AWS

+Created an EC2 instance running ubuntu 24.04
+Created a mysql database in RDS and linked to my EC2 instance